 Reading the wind part 2 – windflags and ammunition batches

-Champion benchrest competitor John Carper continues his two-part discussion on shooting in the wind, this week concentrating on windflags and ammunition.
+Champion benchrest competitor, John Carper, continues his two-part discussion on shooting in the wind.
+This week he concentrates on windflags and ammunition.
 Read on for his expert advice and gain an edge over your competition.

 Another step in learning the wind involves your ammunition, as some batches will show different characteristics to others.
 Learn your ammunition by practicing with it, or shooting sighters at a match.
 Pick which lot numbers perform best on that day and conditions, and keep records of what works and what doesn’t to predict what batch numbers you will need on a given day.
 Some batches will shoot at their best in calm conditions, and others with a good strong breeze.
 Many lots of ammunition will not move as far from point of aim as others in the wind.
 These are generally the best lots to use on windy match days.
 This is why it is best to have more than one lot of ammunition at hand.

-To learn to shoot in the wind practice in the same conditions and times of day, and with the same equipment that you will use on match day.
+To learn to shoot in the wind, practice in the same conditions and times of day.
+Make sure you use the same equipment to match day as well.
 Never waver from this and you will become a better competitor.
 Trust your sighters, recognise stable conditions, use the correct ammunition for your rifle and the conditions, and you will improve your performance on match day.”